MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: Performance Analysis

 \section{Performance Analysis}

 In this section, we provide a theoretical performance analysis of our proposed \algname algorithm.
 We focus on showing constraint satisfaction and optimality of our solution.
 Since SLAs are often volume-based, service quality guarantees are typically given for a specific number of requests or transactions.
 Thus, we focus on obtaining results that hold for any $T\geq 1$ in our analysis, instead of only considering $T\rightarrow\infty$ as in~\cite{neely2022stochastic}.
 As commonly done in the literature, our analysis relies on some reasonable assumptions to make the problem mathematically tractable.
-The full proofs of theorems are provided in the appendix (available in the supplementary material).
+The full proofs for all the following theorems are provided in the appendix.